 While white collar crimes are often committed by upper-class individuals, just about anyone who is willing to capitalize financially can be charged with these offenses.
 Since a conviction can result in serious criminal penalties, hire a knowledgeable and skilled attorney who was the Chief of the Special Prosecutions Unit, which handled hundreds of white collar crimes and high-profile cases.

 When you call Lewis & Ashworth, PLLC, for help, you get the benefit of having two highly experienced criminal defense attorneys in your corner.
-Our McKinney white collar crime attorneys are both former prosecutors with a wealth of insight into the Texas criminal justice system and experience handling more than 250 misdemeanors and felony trials, ranging from minor offenses to complex white collar crimes.
+Our Plano white collar crime attorneys are both former prosecutors with a wealth of insight into the Texas criminal justice system and experience handling more than 250 misdemeanors and felony trials, ranging from minor offenses to complex white collar crimes.
 As such, we have strong relationships with opposing counsel and an in-depth understanding of how the court is likely to view your case.

 Legal Penalties For White Collar Crimes

 Before you read any further, please be advised that, if you have been accused of fraud, embezzlement, or any other such offense, you cannot afford to wait any longer to secure legal representation.
-Please call our McKinney criminal defense firm as soon as possible to schedule your free consultation with us.
+Please call our Plano criminal defense firm as soon as possible to schedule your free consultation with us.

 Types of and penalties for white collar crimes include:

 - Securities fraud: The state of Texas regards securities fraud as a theft felony and determines the degree of the felony by the amount involved. (i.e., an offense involving $300,000+ is a first-degree felony, resulting in a maximum of $10,000 in fines and 99 years in prison.)
 The Texas State Securities Board aggressively investigates and prosecutes allegations of securities fraud, often attempting to secure lengthy prison sentences.